-- GSE operations are defined in the STN_OP_GSE table.
-The MANUFACTURE_YEAR column specifies the manufacture year. - If manufacture year is not provided, the default average age and emission factors from the STN_GSE_EF table are used; a deterioration calculation is not performed.
+- If manufacture year is not provided, the default average age and emission factors from the StnGseEmissionFactorNationalAverage table are used; a deterioration calculation is not performed.
 This table uses GSE type and fuel type to determine emission factors.
-See Section 5.2.3.2. - If manufacture year is provided (which determines the age), emission factors from the STN_GSE_NONROAD_COEFF table are used and a deterioration calculation is performed.
-See Section 5.2.3.3.
+Refer to Section 5.2.3.2. - If manufacture year is provided (which determines the age), emission factors from the StnGseEmissionFactorEffectiveYear table are used and a deterioration calculation is performed.
+In this table, a transient adjustment factor (TAF) is applied in line with EPA guidance.
+Refer to Section 5.2.3.3 for additional information and references.

-5.2.3.1 GSE SO_x Emission Factors
+5.2.3.1 GSE SOx Emission Factors

-SO_x emission factors are determined by the fuel sulfur content table from the November 2020 EPA report, Fuel Supply Defaults: Regional Fuels and the Fuel Wizard in MOVES3 (see Table 5-7), to be consistent with EPA's use of MOVES for motor vehicle emissions.
+$SO_x$ emission factors are determined by the fuel sulfur content table from the August 2023 EPA report, Fuel Supply Defaults: Regional Fuels and the Fuel Wizard in MOVES4 (see Table 5-7), to be consistent with EPA's use of MOVES for motor vehicle emissions.
 Emission factors for both GSEs with default age and GSEs with user-specified manufacture year are based on this table.
 AEDT stores the sulfur content for GSE sources in two tables: StnGseFuelSulfurContent and StnGseFuelSulfurContentSource.